Technology Tales

 21st October 2010

 In former times, I might have been lured into purchasing at online stores until the reality of dealing with inflexible delivery services took away the shine after a few years.
-After all, I’d prefer not to burden neighbours with taking delivery of any purchases.
-My current job offers the possibility of some home working so that might be an option for those things that do need delivering but there remains a certain immediacy to going into a real shop for what you need and bringing it away on the day (having paid for it, of course) that is difficult to beat.
+After all, I'd prefer not to burden neighbours with taking delivery of any purchases.
+My current job offers the possibility of some home working so that might be an option for those things that do need delivering, but there remains a certain immediacy to going into a real shop for what you need and then to take it away on the day (having paid for it, of course) that is difficult to beat.